RAND_bytes, RAND_priv_bytes, RAND_bytes_ex, RAND_priv_bytes_ex, RAND_pseudo_bytes - generate random data

 RAND_priv_bytes() has the same semantics as RAND_bytes().
 It is intended to be used for generating values that should remain private.
 If using the default RAND_METHOD, this function uses a separate "private" PRNG instance so that a compromise of the "public" PRNG instance will not affect the secrecy of these private values, as described in RAND(7) and EVP_RAND(7).

-RAND_bytes_ex() and RAND_priv_bytes_ex() are the same as RAND_bytes() and RAND_priv_bytes() except that they both take an additional ctx parameter.
+RAND_bytes_ex() and RAND_priv_bytes_ex() are the same as RAND_bytes() and RAND_priv_bytes() except that they both take additional strength and ctx parameters.
+The bytes generated will have a security strength of at least strength bits.
 The DRBG used for the operation is the public or private DRBG associated with the specified ctx.
-The parameter can be NULL, in which case the default library context is used (see OPENSSL_CTX(3).
+The parameter can be NULL, in which case the default library context is used (see OSSL_LIB_CTX(3).
 If the default RAND_METHOD has been changed then for compatibility reasons the RAND_METHOD will be used in preference and the DRBG of the library context ignored.

 By default, the OpenSSL CSPRNG supports a security level of 256 bits, provided it was able to seed itself from a trusted entropy source.
 On all major platforms supported by OpenSSL (including the Unix-like platforms and Windows), OpenSSL is configured to automatically seed the CSPRNG on first use using the operating systems's random generator.

 If the entropy source fails or is not available, the CSPRNG will enter an error state and refuse to generate random bytes.
 For that reason, it is important to always check the error return value of RAND_bytes() and RAND_priv_bytes() and not take randomness for granted.